usgs/shakemap-amp-tools/README.md

 it into the XML data format used by ShakeMap.
 This repository includes the following tools:

  * `amps2xml` Convert peak ground motions in Excel format to ShakeMap XML data structure.
+ * `ftpfetch` Retrieve directories or files containing data from FTP url.
+ * `sm2xml` Convert a directory of strong motion data files into ShakeMap xml.

 # Installing